Make a ChatBot

 Under the Bot Messages heading, the bubbles you see here are the actual messaging bubbles that go in the bot.
 You can simply add the questions/statements here.
 At the bottom right of the bot messages section there is a blue drop down menu in which creators can choose how users can respond to these messages.

 In the TARS bot builder we have several different ways to receive input from users.
-These range from standard text input in chat to pre-fixed quick reply buttons and custom input specific UI’s like date and number scrollers.
+These range from standard text input in chat to pre-fixed quick reply buttons and custom input specific UI’s like calendar, file upload and geo location.
 You can find more about the different types of Input UI that appear in this dropdown menu over here.

 Connecting two gambits